Training Your Team

 Use an HQ project for training/onboarding

 You can create a new project with your company name, add the "HQ" to the end, and invite everyone to join.
 After that, it'll be a great place to post a welcome to Basecamp message.
-That message can have the reasons you’re trying Basecamp along with links to our guides and classes.
-You can also share this introduction video with anyone new to Basecamp.
+That message can have the reasons you’re trying Basecamp along with links to our guides and classes, and you can share this introduction video with anyone new to Basecamp.

 Subject: Welcome to Basecamp!